Fahad-alkamli/teamManagmentRestfulApi/README.md

 Notes:

-1- don't forget to change the these settings in your sql server to make sure that a connection stays alive as long as possible
+1- don't forget to change these settings in your sql server to make sure that a connection stays alive as long as possible:

 A. nano /etc/mysql/my.cnf